Caveats

 Nesting directories

-For Pages, you should put .hbs files in the pages directory, and the output will be a .html file in the root of the output directory.
+For Pages, put .hbs files directly in the pages directory.
+Harold reads only that top-level directory, and the output will be an .html file in the root of the output directory.

-You can change the names of directories using .haroldrc config.
+You can change the Markdown posts directory name using .haroldrc config.
 See the guides section on how to do this.

 Support for multiple languages